Maxi Schenfeld: Professional

 Schenfeld spent time with NPSL sides Miami Fusion and Miami United.

-In 2019, he moved to Miami FC for their inaugural and only season in the NISA.
+In 2019, he moved to Miami FC for their lone season in the NISA.

 On 18 December 2019, Schenfeld joined USL Championship side FC Tulsa ahead of the 2020 season.
 However, he did not appear for the club in any competition.

 On 22 April 2021, Schenfeld signed with USL League One side FC Tucson.

 Schenfeld signed with USL League One side Central Valley Fuego on 10 March 2022 ahead of their inaugural season.

+Schenfeld played with the Baltimore Blast during the 2022–23 Major Arena Soccer League season and with the Harrisburg Heat during the 2023–24 season.

+On 18 January 2024, Schenfeld returned to USL League One, signing with the Richmond Kickers.

 Personal

+Maxi is married to his Argentinean wife Carolina Ballero.
 Maxi's father is the Argentine former professional footballer Alberto Aníbal Schenfeld, who played for Deportes Ovalle, and also coached it in 2012.

-At the same time he played for Florida Memorial Lions, he graduated with a Bachelor of Psychology at Florida Memorial University.
+Schenfeld earned his bachelor's degree in psychology from Florida Memorial University.